Skip to main content

-“Key Project Personnel” means the Principal (Responsible) Investigator and any other persons, regardless of title or position, who are responsible for the design, conduct, or results reporting of the human subject research project and/or whose expertise is required to conduct the project, whether or not they request salaries or compensation, i.e., their absence from the project would have a significant impact on the approved scope of the project.
+“Key Project Personnel” means the MSU Principal (PI) (Responsible) Investigator and any other persons, regardless of title or position, who are responsible for the design, conduct, or results reporting of the human subject research project and/or whose expertise is required to conduct the project, whether or not they request salaries or compensation, i.e., their absence from the project would have a significant impact on the approved scope of the project.
 If the research is being conducted to fulfil an education requirement (e.g. dissertation), the graduate student is considered key project personnel.
 Individuals who obtain private identifiable data may not necessarily need to be considered key project personnel; the determination of whether they are key project personnel would depend upon their level of responsibility and expertise.

 In addition, the following criteria are followed for projects to which FDA regulations and policies apply: